 Comparative analysis: The Melbourne sewerage system is the first fully integrated sewerage system in Australia, notable for the engineering excellence incorporated in the scheme.
-It is representative of the comprehensive drainage and treatment schemes using triple expansion pumping engines built in the late 19th century.
+It is representative of the comprehensive drainage and treatment schemes using triple expansion pumping engines built in the late 19th century and comparable with similar works in Berlin, Boston or Cincinnati.